-While we’re enjoying the fruits of digital life—our eBooks, movies, email accounts, social media profiles, eBay stores, photos, online games, and more—there will come a time we should ask ourselves, What happens to all of this good stuff when I die?
+While we’re enjoying all the good things in our digital lives—our eBooks, movies, email accounts, social media profiles, eBay stores, photos, online games, and more—there’ll come a time we should ask ourselves, What happens to all of this good stuff when I pass away?

-Enter the notion of a digital legacy, the way you can catalog and prepare your digital assets for passing through your estate.
+Enter the notion of a digital legacy, the way you can catalog your digital assets and prepare to pass them through your estate.

-Like so many aspects of digital life nowadays, estate planning law has started to catch up to the realities that attorneys, executors, and heirs face when dealing with an estate and its digital assets.
+Like so many aspects of digital life nowadays, estate planning law has started to catch up to the new realities of life online.
+However, attorneys, executors, and heirs still face some challenges when dealing with an estate and its digital assets.
 In the U.S., new laws are rolling out that address how digital assets are treated when the owner passes away.
 For example, they give fiduciaries (like an estate executor, trustee, or an agent under a power of attorney) the right to manage a person’s digital assets if they already have the right to manage a person’s tangible assets.
 Such laws continue to evolve, and they can vary from state to state here in the U.S.

 With that in mind, nothing offered in this article is legal advice, nor should it be construed as such.
 For legal advice, you can and should turn to your estate attorney for counsel on the best approach for you and the laws in your area.
 However, consider this article as a sort of checklist that can help you with your estate planning.